the1lab/1lab/src/Cat/Diagram/Limit/Cone.lagda.md

 ```
 -->

+## Terminal Cones as Limits

-Note that this is the exact same data as natural transformations from
+Note that cones over some diagram $F$ contain the exact same data as
+natural transformations from a constant functor to $F$.
-the constant functor to the diagram.
-To obtain a limit, all we need
-is a way of stating that a given cone is universal.
-In particular, the
+To obtain a limit, all we need is a way of stating that a given cone is
-[terminal object] in the category of cones over a diagram $F$ (if it
+universal.
+In particular, the [terminal object] in the category of cones
-exists!) is the limit of $F$.
+over a diagram $F$ (if it exists!) is the limit of $F$.

 [terminal object]: Cat.Diagram.Terminal.html